patevs/old_blog/aboutme.md

 I am extremely interested in everything to do with engineering especially subjects of electronics, computer system, and software design and development.

-The pupose of this website is to create an enviroment for developing skilling and testing ideas on whatever topics I find intriguing or am studying.
+The pupose of this website is to create an enviroment for developing skills and testing ideas on whatever topics I find intriguing or am studying.